 The desert Southwest of the United States is a geological wonder and a recreational paradise.
 It also makes for the perfect winter road trip, with multiple national parks and millions of acres of public lands to explore.
 Utah, New Mexico, Arizona, and Colorado comprise the majority of this landscape and looking at the Four Corners monument on the maplends a central point to the region as a whole.
-Some also consider Texas, California, Nevada, and Wyoming as parts of the southwest landscape, but each of those states is a seperate roadtrip in itself.
+Some also consider Texas, California, Nevada, and Wyoming as parts of the southwest landscape, but each of those states is a separate roadtrip in itself.

 Most Epic Southwest National Parks to Road Trip